Site / Location

 Therefore each solar panel is movable.
 One side of the triangle is fixed and is used as the rotation axis.
 To define how the panels will rotate, I identified the middle point of each side with the shortest distance to the given “sun point”.
 The angle between the sun vector and panel normal vector multiplied by a specified factor defines the rotation angle.

-click to open the GIF animationfacade_1moving panels
+click to open the GIF animation

 The analysis for the moving facade option shows an improvised solution resulting in increased radiation value.